 A portion of the existing FERC Project Boundary2 encompasses land owned by the United States (i.e., federal land).
-The federal land includes National Forest System (NFS) land managed by the United States Department of Agriculture, Forest Service (Forest Service) as part of the Plumas National Forest (PNF) and Tahoe National Forest (TNF), and land administered by the United States Army Corps of Engineers (USACE) as part of Englebright Dam and Reservoir.3 All other land within the Project Boundary is private, mostly owned by YCWA.4
+The federal land includes National Forest System (NFS) land managed by the United States Department of Agriculture, Forest Service (Forest Service) as part of the Plumas National Forest (PNF) and Tahoe National Forest (TNF).
+The TNF is managed consistent with the 1990 TNF Land and Resource Management Plan (TNF LRMP) (Forest Service 1990), and the PNF is managed consistent with the 1988 PNF Land and Resource Management Plan (PNF LRMP) (Forest Service 1988).
+These plans were each amended by the 2004 Sierra Nevada Forest Plan Amendment (Forest Service 2004) and the 2007 Sierra Nevada Forests Management Indicator Species Amendment (Forest Service 2007).3 The FERC Project Boundary also includes federal land administered by the United States Army Corps of Engineers (USACE) as part of Englebright Dam and Reservoir.4 All other land within the Project Boundary is private, mostly owned by YCWA.5

-Existing Project facilities include: 1) New Bullards Bar Dam and Reservoir; 2) Our House and Log Cabin diversion dams; 3) Lohman Ridge and Camptonville diversion tunnels; 4) New Colgate and Narrows 2 power tunnels and penstocks; 5) New Colgate, New Bullards Minimum Flow and Narrows 2 powerhouses; and 6) appurtenant facilities and features (e.g., administrative buildings, switchyards, roads, trails and gages).
-The existing Project does not include any aboveground open water conduits (e.g., canals or flumes) or any transmission lines.
+Existing Project facilities include: 1) New Bullards Bar Dam and Reservoir; 2) Our House and Log Cabin diversion dams; 3) Lohman Ridge and Camptonville diversion tunnels; 4) New Colgate and Narrows 2 power tunnels and penstocks; 5) New Colgate, New Bullards Minimum